 Last night, the snow fell as over-sized flakes and we tried to catch them on our tongues, like we were 5 years old.
 Just two days ago, I was in a tank top looking for a mountain bike trail.
 This is Colorado springtime.

 This cookie recipe sits somewhere between granola bar and cookie.
-But if you've ever made granola bars you know that they call for a lot (a lot a lot) or sugar in the form of honey, maple syrup, or rice syrup, usually.
+But if you've ever made granola bars you know that they call for a lot (a lot a lot) of sugar in the form of honey, maple syrup, or (usually) rice syrup.
 That syrup is all there is to hold everything together.
 And don't get me wrong -- it's delicious!
-But these cookies get the help of an egg and some almond meal, which helps them stick together without half as much syrup.
-Read: more whole foods, less processed syrup.
+And there are some genius recipes that don’t call for quite as much sugar.
+But many have so much sugar, they are far too sweet for me.
+THESE cookies get the help of an egg, peanut butter and some almond meal, which helps them stick together without half as much syrup.
+YES: more whole foods, less processed syrup. 🙌 So, it’s a power-bar slash cookie, making the final results a Power Cookie.

 I mentioned my friend Brian (Sports Nutritionist and author of Climbing Nutrition) in my first post in this Trail Snack series -- Mocha Almond Energy Bites - and he has some really well-explained and thoroughly researched articles on how to get the most out of your food while you're out climbing (or doing whatever it is you love to do).